 I call this "the fish recipe for people who don't love fish."
-My family doesn't really like fish, but they will eat this recipe because it doesn't have a fishy taste, and the sweet honey and spicy sriracha flavors are so tasty!
+My family doesn't like fish, but they will eat this recipe because it doesn't taste fishy, and the sweet honey and spicy sriracha flavors are so tasty!

 Why You Will Love This Recipe